Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Preliminaries

 \cref{inverse_bounded}, and \cref{boundedprim} provide a partial answer for one direction of \cref{conjecture}.

-\begin{prop} Let $M$ be an infinite volume, strictly negatively curved, Riemannian manifold which is either with bounded geometry or a $\R$-rank one locally symmetric space of dimension at least $3$.
+\begin{prop} Let $M$ be an infinite volume Riemannian manifold with negative curvature bounded away from $0$, which is either with bounded geometry or an $\R$-rank one locally symmetric space of dimension at least $3$.
 If $h(M)>0$, then the bounded fundamental class of $M$ vanishes. \end{prop}